Give the gift of health this holiday season with our top 10 ideas

 Thoughtful luxuries such as high-quality oils and balsamic vinegar make thoughtful host gifts for most home cooks.
 A boutique olive oil would be lovely for someone following a Mediterranean diet or anyone appreciating the subtle flavors of quality olive oil.
 These products typically come in beautiful bottles.
 Just add a festive bow, and they are ready for gifting.

-Encourage healthy and delicious meals with the gift of a cookbook.
+Encourage healthy and delicious meals year-long with the gift of a cookbook.

-Here are some of our favorite healthy cookbooks for gifting:
+Here are some of our dietitians' favorite healthy cookbooks for gifting: